Key Person Policy

 • The key person is also responsible for feeding information about the child’s next steps for development into the nurseries planning.

-• The key person is responsible for developmental records and keeping these records up-to-date, reflecting the full picture of the child in Nursery.
+• The key person is responsible for developmental records and keeping these records up to date, reflecting the full picture of the child in Nursery.

 • Where a child is supported by another member of staff who is not their key person, such as Special Educational Needs co-ordinator, record keeping then becomes a joint responsibility.